rih-carv/LiveCallback/README.md

   are invoked/executed, with the callback execution happening at the same thread it is invoked.
 - By now it doesn't supports signaling for tasks cancellation if there are no more active or available callbacks.
+- By now it doesn't supports checking if there're registered callbacks.
+- By now it doesn't supports unregistering callbacks manually.

 # Usage
 ## On the provider side